zainamir07/avif.io/README.md

 to compile a converter library into WASM and call the Rust code in the browser, from a WebWorker.
-The program uses Rust's [image library](https://crates.io/crates/image) to decode files, and for encoding to AVIF we use a fork of [rav1e](https://github.com/ennmichael/rav1e) modified to allow for proper progress updates.
+The program uses Rust's [image library](https://crates.io/crates/image) to decode files, and for encoding to AVIF we use rav1e.
 The Rust code is in `conversion/`.

 <br/>
 <br/>